 While most heating and cooling systems work by pushing around hot or cool air, electric heat pumps move heat instead.
 These systems are extremely efficient because they are pulling heat from outside, rather than using energy to create it on their own.

 The versatile functionality of heat pumps has made them an attractive option for many different homeowner situations.
 Similar to mini-split systems, electric heat pumps are capable of providing multiple climate zones in homes without ductwork, or they can be paired with an existing system in order to maximize its efficiency.

 Compare an Electric Heat Pump system to the other types of home heating and cooling systems in our HVAC U articles:

 How it Works

-This functionality also works in reverse, allowing heat pumps to provide both heating and cooling for your home.
-By flipping the flow of the coolant internally, heat pumps can transfer heat from inside your home outside via the outdoor component.
+This functionality also works in reverse in the summer, allowing heat pumps to provide both heating and cooling for your home.
+By flipping the flow of the coolant internally, heat pumps can transfer heat from inside of your home through the outdoor component of the heat pump.

 Why Electric Heat Pumps?

-Electric heat pump systems are designed to offer both heating and cooling services for your home, meaning it can easily replace any current, inefficient system that your home is currently running, and streamline it into one heating and cooling solution.
+Regardless of the name, electric heat pump systems are designed to offer both heating and cooling services for your home.
+Electric heat pumps can easily replace any current, inefficient systems that your home is currently running, and streamline it into one heating and cooling solution.

 Quiet, Even Performance